-AppMachine supports iOS (the Apple iPhone platform) and Android (the Google platform) and Windows Phone 8 (Windows Phone Store).
+AppMachine supports iOS (the Apple iPhone platform), Android (the Google platform) and Windows Phone 8 (Windows Phone Store).
 So you get native apps for the iPhone, the iPod Touch and the iPad using iOS version 5.0 and higher as well as for every variety of Android smartphone or tablet.
 In this way, we cover the majority of the app market.
-AppMachine will be available soon for HTML5 and Windows Phone 8.
+AppMachine will be available soon for HTML5.
 We're also developing a special iPad version.

 These platforms will become available in Q2 and Q3 of 2014.
 We will let you know as soon as we know when exactly.